Concrete Lifting and Foundation Repair in Bloomington, IN

 If you have high energy bills, then a dehumidifier will help keep the humidity levels cool.
 By purifying your basement or crawl space air, you are actually improving energy efficiency in your home.
 If you are sick and tired of a wet basement or crawl space, our AquaStop sump pumps will automatically collect all the water from the interior drainage system and pump it out of and away from your Bloomington home.

-Bloomington Foundation Repair
+Foundation Repair in Bloomington, IN

 The soil in Bloomington, IN, is part of the Udalts series, which are soils that are strongly acidic and have a loamy, well-drained topsoil.
 The subsoil is rich in clay, but lacks humus, which is a substance that helps soils retain water.
 This means that Bloomington’s soil isn’t as likely to shrink and expand like the other soils in the region.
 That said, Udalts still pose a threat for your basement walls, especially there aren’t any waterproofing measures in place.